 Cuy Frito, a Mysterious Andean Food

-Lomo Saltado, a Representative of Peruvian Culture
+Lomo Saltado, Representative of Peruvian Culture